sap9433/dependencyInjection/README.md

-# Custom Object to JsonMapper
+# Custom Object to Json Converter

 A lightweight java plugin to convert object to a customized JSON String.